kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

 ## Expiry of the SSL certificate from Let's Encrypt

-Let's Encrypt recommends renewing your certificate when the certificate has existed for two thirds of its lifetime.
-By default, the certificates are valid for 90 days, which means you should renew 60 days after deploying Kubeflow.
-See the [Let's Encrypt documentation](https://letsencrypt.org/docs/integration-guide/).
+Kubeflow runs an agent in your cluster to renew the Let's Encrypt certificate automatically.
+You don't need to take any action.
+For more information, see the [Let's Encrypt documentation](https://letsencrypt.org/docs/integration-guide/).

 For questions and support about the certificate, visit